seth-dobson/artful-analytics.github.io/_posts/2020-05-30-charting-the-cmv-awareness-gap.md

-Again, my rationale for using a secondary x-axis in this case is to achieve a specific perceptual effect, to higlight the gap between cCMV awareness and incidence visually so that people viewing the chart will say “Wow!
+Again, my rationale for using a secondary x-axis in this case is to achieve a specific perceptual effect, to higlight the gap between cCMV awareness and incidence of disability visually so that people viewing the chart will say “Wow!
 That’s some big gap.”
 And I think I can achieve this without being manipulative or misleading, becuase the gap really is quite big.